-COVID-19 is an illness caused by a virus that can spread from person to person.
-The virus that causes COVID-19 is a new coronavirus that has spread worldwide.
+COVID-19 is an illness caused by a virus called SARS-CoV-2 that can spread from person to person.
 Symptoms can range from mild to severe illness.
 People can also be asymptomatic (no symptoms) and still spread the virus to others.

 How does COVID-19 spread?

 The virus is primarily spread from person to person.
 You can become infected from:

 - Breathing in respiratory droplets when an infected person coughs, sneezes, or talks.

 - Touching your mouth, nose, or eyes with hands that have the virus on them.